shivamsnaik/DumbPad-Mod/README.md

 - Use the theme toggle in the top-right corner to switch between light and dark mode.
 - Press `Ctrl+S` (or `Cmd+S` on Mac) to force save.
 - The save status will be shown at the bottom of the screen.
+- If PIN protection is enabled, you'll need to enter the PIN to access the app.

 ## Technical Details